Nicholas Payton: Biography

 After touring with Marcus Roberts and Elvin Jones in the early 1990s, Payton signed a contract with Verve Records; his first album, From This Moment, appeared in 1995.
 In 1996, he performed on the soundtrack of the movie Kansas City, and in 1997, received a Grammy Award (Best Instrumental Solo) for his playing on the album Doc Cheatham & Nicholas Payton.

 After seven albums on Verve, Payton signed with Warner Bros.
 Records, releasing Sonic Trance, his first album on the new label, in 2003.
 Besides his recordings under his own name, other significant collaborations include Trey Anastasio, Ray Brown, Ray Charles, Daniel Lanois, Dr. John, Stanley Jordan, Herbie Hancock, Roy Haynes, Zigaboo Modeliste, Marcus Roberts, Jill Scott, Clark Terry, Allen Toussaint, Nancy Wilson, Dr. Michael White, and Joe Henderson.

 In 2004, he became a founding member of the SFJAZZ Collective.
 In 2008, he joined The Blue Note 7, a septet formed in honor of the 70th anniversary of Blue Note Records.
 In 2011, he formed a 21-piece big band ensemble called the Television Studio Orchestra.
 In 2011, he also recorded and released Bitches, a love narrative on which he played every instrument, sang, and wrote all of the music.
 In 2012, the Czech National Symphony Orchestra commissioned and debuted his first full orchestral work, The Black American Symphony.
 And in 2013, he formed his own record label, BMF Records, and the same year released two albums, #BAM Live at Bohemian Caverns, where he plays both trumpet and Fender Rhodes, often at once, and Sketches of Spain, which he recorded with the Basel Symphony Orchestra in Switzerland.

 In 2024, he was announced as chair of the Brass Department at Berklee College of Music.

-In 2024, Nicholas Payton attracted significant controversy following a series of public statements on social media that were widely characterized as antisemitic.

-In 2025, he was fired from his position as Chair of the Brass Department at the Berklee College of Music following a probe into his anti-Semitic comments.
+Controversial statements, dismissal from Berklee

+In 2025, renewed public attention was given to past statements made by Nicholas Payton, some dating back to 2010, which critics described as antisemitic.
+Payton rejected these characterizations, stating that his remarks were taken out of context and did not reflect antisemitic views.

+Similar allegations had previously been raised in 2021 during Payton’s tenure as a visiting artist at the Berklee College of Music.
+According to Payton, Berklee reviewed the matter at that time and Nicholas was permitted to continue his affiliation with the institution.
+He remained associated with Berklee in subsequent years and was appointed Chair of the Brass Department in 2024.

+In 2025, Berklee College of Music ended Payton’s appointment as Chair following renewed public discussion of the earlier allegations.
+Berklee did not publicly release detailed findings or a formal statement outlining the basis for the decision.
+Payton stated that he was not provided with a formal review process or explanation and reiterated his denial of the allegations.